DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/selection.md

 ### Hide Select All Check Box

-Hide the Select All check box assigning false to the `TableSelection` plugin's `showSelectAll` property:
+Hide the Select All check box by assigning false to the `TableSelection` plugin's `showSelectAll` property:

 .embedded-demo(selection/hidden-select-all)